vonloxx/glitch-catcher/README.md

 Tests and consequent code tweaks took more time than I expected.
 And after that I finally realized that the chosen architecture did took a lot of valuable bytes not leaving enough for, at least, sound effects.
 Did a code re-factor but without stepping out of the original architecture.
 More time spent.
 Soon I was on the last weekend before the deadline.

 I was still missing better graphics and sound but no time.
-So I just grabbed a nice palette from http://www.colourlovers.com/palette/2562636/Christina, added a simple particles explosion (http://www.gameplaypassion.com/blog/explosion-effect-html5-canvas/) for the player, chose a small font http://www.dafont.com/pt/bitmap.php and submitted the game.
+So I just grabbed a nice palette from http://www.colourlovers.com/palette/2562636/Christina, added a simple particle explosion (http://www.gameplaypassion.com/blog/explosion-effect-html5-canvas/) for the player, chose a small font http://www.dafont.com/pt/bitmap.php and submitted the game.

 Nowadays I really regret not taking some time from my sleep to include some sounds and some web-gl filter which I believe it would give the game a better experience but I'm really proud of the result.
 Especially considering that this was my last completed game in +20 years!
 Yeah, I'm that old.
 My last completed game was a platformer written in Turbo Pascal for MS-DOS 😎.